apollographql/apollo/docs/source/guides/faq.md

 #### What kinds of cache should I setup?

 GraphQL can be cached in multiple places.

-It can be cached on the client, preventing multiple queries from being made when not necessary.
+On the client, caches can prevent multiple queries from being called when not necessary.
+Client caches for GraphQL differ from REST clients in one important way: cache can handle queries that have never been made.
+This is possible because of how a GraphQL response is normalized and stored.
+For example, if a client requests a list of movies, each movie is cached separately on the client.
+Later, if the client requests a single movie in a different query and the needed information is in the cache, the request doesn't have to be made.
+This normalized cache is a part of `apollo-client` by default.

 Cache can also be setup at the schema level.
 Whole-query caching, partial-query caching, and cache backed by a CDN can all be used to lower response times, and make a GraphQL schema as performant as possible.